Barbiturate Overdose – Symptoms, Treatments, and Prevention

 Unfortunately, there is no drug such as Narcan which would reverse the effects of a barbiturate overdose.

-Are you or someone you know taking barbiturates for medical issues?
 It is imperative to follow these guidelines to avoid potential overdose:

 - Do not self-medicate

 - Take the proper amount of the drug